davelovemartin/php-bootcamp/week-two/README.md

 13. We now have a variable `$result` that contains a *mysqli_result object*, we can now loop through the result:

   a.
-Delete the `$myArray` variable and the array of arrays we created last week
+Delete the `$myArray` variable and the array of arrays we created last week,

   b.
 Replace:

         for ($i = 0; $i < count($myArray); $i++ ) {